 The Company at times uses derivative financial instruments for economic hedging purposes in managing lumber price risk and foreign exchange risk through the use of futures contracts and options.
-These derivative financial instruments are designated as held for trading with changes in fair value being recorded in net earnings.
+These derivative financial instruments are designated as fair value through profit and loss with changes in fair value being recorded in net earnings.